I loved you is a reversible text

 V. Nepomniashy [5] is the only one, as far as I know, who admitted the ambiguity of the poem, while not rejecting the popular interpretation outright:

-In other words, Pushkin creates his poems in such a way that the meaning you perceive depends on the "circle" where you belong.
-It would imply that no reconciliation between the meanings is possible by design.
+In other words, Pushkin creates some of his works in such a way that the meaning you perceive depends on the "circle" where you belong.
+If the "shift of meaning" is "deeply sarcastic", for example, no reconciliation between the meanings is possible by design.

 In the first section, I give definitions of reversible text and describe expected properties of some of Pushkin's reversible texts, as well as the procedure for identifying such a text.

-In the second section, I show two sets of poetic devices leading to two meanings in ILY for two different "hermetic circles".
+In the second section I show two sets of poetic devices in ILU leading to two meanings in the poem for two different "hermetic circles".

 1. Definitions